What's included in the database

 This database combines references to various First World War personnel records.
-Over the next few years, digitized versions of all of the files will be added to the database references.
-At present, the database includes digitized files for many individuals of the Canadian Expeditionary Force and the Royal Newfoundland Regiment and Newfoundland Forestry Corps (courtesy of the Rooms Provincial Archives).
-Newly digitized CEF files are added to the references every two weeks.
+Digitization of the Canadian Expeditionary Force personnel files is complete.
+The database also includes digitized files for many individuals who served in the Royal Newfoundland Regiment and Newfoundland Forestry Corps (courtesy of the Rooms Provincial Archives).

 This database includes names indexed from the following First World War personnel records:

 Files of the Canadian Expeditionary Force (CEF): Soldiers, nurses and chaplains (RG 150)

 The files of Canadian Expeditionary Force members (CEF), which include those of soldiers, nurses and chaplains, consist of documents dealing with enlistment, training, medical and dental history, hospitalization, discipline, pay, medal entitlements and discharge or notification of death.
 The files contain an average of 25 to 75 pages, with the smaller files typically being those of personnel who were drafted or who enlisted later in the war.

 The following can be of help in interpreting some of the documents found within a service file:

 See our Search tips which include CEF helpful facts.

 More information about the CEF, the service files and the attestation papers

 Records of the Canadian Expeditionary Force - First World War